dznielle/labreport1/index.md

 I got this output because `cat` is supposed to display the content of files, not directories.

 This is an error because `cat` is supposed to be used on files in order to see the content of them.
-So, trying to use `cat` on a directory is an error.
+So, trying to use `cat` on a directory results in an error.